This post may contain affiliate links.

 The Radisson Blu Schwarzer Bock Hotel Spa

 The hotel itself is historic and has a lot to recommend it.
 It’s central and has some lavish public areas such as the street side bar.
-Honestly, though, they’ve made the lobby into the size of a pea and every time I stepped inside it was crowded with guests checking in and out and I wanted to flail my arms in despair (before going to snoop through the rest of the hotel, which was much more to my liking).
+Honestly, though, the the lobby is the size of a bratwurst sausage and every time I stepped inside it was crowded with guests checking in and out and I wanted to flail my arms in despair (before going to snoop through the rest of the hotel, which was much more to my liking).

 The Radisson Blu Schwarzer Bock Hotel is more budget friendly than the Nassauer Hof while still in the luxury category, so if you want a Wiesbaden spa holiday and a wellness hotel with a pool, this could be a good choice.